Jabar Sharza

-Jabar Sharza (Dari: جبار شرزه, born 6 April 1994) is an Afghan professional footballer who plays as a attacking midfielder for Ettan Fotboll club Ariana.
+Jabar Sharza (Dari: جبار شرزه, born 6 April 1994) is an Afghan professional footballer who plays as an attacking midfielder for Abu Muslim FC, which plays in the Afghanistan Champions League.
+He is a member of the Afghanistan national football team.

 Youth career

 Sharza began his youth career with Lyngby Boldklub.
 Sharza played also in the youth of Gentofte before making his debut for the senior team.

-Career
+Club career

 Gentofte

-Sharza played 5 games and scored 5 goals.
+Sharza played 5 games for the Danish club and scored 5 goals.
 He made a free transfer to Brønshøj in the 2014–2015 season.

 Brønshøj Boldklub

-After making just 2 appearances in the 1st division he played the 2015–2016 season with Brønshøj in the 2nd division.
-Sharza scored 19 goals in 29 games, after that he made a transfer to Akademisk.
+After making just 2 appearances in the 1st division, he played the 2015–2016 season with Brønshøj in the 2nd division.
+Sharza scored 19 goals in 29 games, before making a transfer to Akademisk.

 Akademisk Boldklub

-Sharza made immediate impact in the 2016–2017 season for Akademisk with scoring freekicks and making the difference.
+Sharza made an immediate impact in the 2016–2017 season for Akademisk with scoring off freekicks.

 Fremad Amager

-Sharza signed for Fremad Amager in June 2017, and left the club again at the end of 2018.
+Sharza signed for Fremad Amager in June 2017, and left the club at the end of 2018.